hs-oh-prml/FastSpeech-GST-Korea/README.md

 # Korean FastSpeech 2 with GST - PyTorch Implementation
-This is project has only vanilla FastSpeech2 and GST.
+This project has only vanilla FastSpeech2 and GST.

 You should combine GST and FastSpeech2.
+Full code will be provided after 3 month.

 ![](./img/fastspeech2.png)